enotvtapke/virtual-machines-cub/hw3/README.md

 ## Instruction Sequence Analyzer
 Run main.cpp to start the program.

-The analyzer works in three phases:
-1) `FIND_BASIC_BLOCKS` – creates basic blocks.
-2) `CALCULATE_CFG` – builds the control flow graph.
-3) `ANALYZE_FREQUENCIES` – goes through all reachable blocks in the control flow graph and counts statistics for each instruction (of length 1 and 2).
+Program takes a file path with bytecode as an argument.

 ### Output
-The program prints offsets of the basic blocks and control flow graph where each node is the basic block offset.
+The program prints offsets of the basic blocks.
 Then it prints the statistics for each idiom of length 1 and 2 in the following format:
 `Number of idiom occurrences` : `idiom`